kel151/mio_v1/README.md

 <ul>
  <li>My mentor, Simen, for his help and advice.</li>
  <li>My second mentor, Brian Macharia, who took over while Simen went on his honeymoon.
- <li>My friend and fellow member of the Code Institute Slack Community, SSebastien Denommee, for all of his advice, kindness, and encouragement.
+ <li>My friend and fellow member of the Code Institute Slack Community, Sebastien Denommee, for all of his advice, kindness, and encouragement.
 I would also
  like to thank him for his help in consctructing my ReadMe.
 I used his ReadMe as a template in some parts.</li>
  <li>The Student Care team, particularly Mark McGann, for their constant support, encouragement, and check-in messages.</li>
  <li>The tutor team for their patience, tenacity, and perpetual willingness to help, no matter how late.</li>